City of Deltona

 B.

-improve safety, protect property values, and ensure better management
+to improve safety, protect property values, and ensure better

-of both residential and vacation rentals.
-For residential rentals, property
+management of both residential and vacation rentals.
+For residential

-owners will be required to register, obtain a one-time inspection
+rentals, property owners will be required to register, obtain a

-certificate, and conform the property’s condition every three years.
+one-time inspection certificate, and conform the property’s condition

 Background: